 I am a 32-year-old writer, tutor, and marketer.
 I consider tutoring to be my career, as I have over 17 years' experience with one-on-one educating.
 I began tutoring my peers in high school, and have since worked with students from 5 to 50 years old in all subjects.
 My favorite subjects are math and Spanish, but I also love to help students with test-taking strategy and overcoming school-related anxiety.

 Undergraduate Degree: Rollins College - Bachelors, International Relations

-Lifting weights, playing piano, listening to podcasts on culture and nutrition
+Writing, walking outdoors, playing piano, meditating, listening to podcasts

 10th Grade Math